Anti-American sentiment in Korea: "Fucking USA"

 "Fucking USA" is a protest song written by South Korean singer and activist Yoon Min-suk.
 Strongly anti-US foreign policy and anti-Bush, the song was written in 2002 at a time when, following the Apolo Ohno Olympic controversy and the Yangju highway incident, anti-American sentiment in South Korea reached record high levels.

 A painting of an anti-American slogan painted on the exterior wall of the Daechu-ri Nonghyup warehouse.

-Daechuri Protests

-From 2004 to 2008, a series of large protests against the South Korean and American armed forces plan to expand Camp Humphreys and the subsequent relocation of residents.

 The Host

 The 2006 South Korean monster film The Host has been described as anti-American.
 The film was in part inspired by an incident in 2000 in which a Korean mortician working for the U.S. military in Seoul dumped a large amount of formaldehyde down the drain.
 In the film the dumped chemicals engender a horrible mutated monster from the river which menaces the inhabitants of Seoul.
 The American military situated in South Korea is portrayed as uncaring about the effects their activities have on the locals.
 The chemical agent used by the American military to combat the monster in the end is named "Agent Yellow" in reference to Agent Orange.

 The director, Bong Joon-ho, commented on the issue: "It's a stretch to simplify The Host as an anti-American film, but there is certainly a metaphor and political commentary about the U.S." Because of its themes that can be seen as critical of the United States, the film was actually lauded by North Korean authorities, a rarity for a South Korean blockbuster film.